twocentstudios/goalie/README.md

 - There may be localization issues.
 - The history view should use a graph.
 - Proper macOS menu items should be available.
+- There's no auto-update mechanism available yet.
+Please download new release manually from the [releases](/releases) page.

 ## Brief notes about the implementation